 Say, you have developed feelings for someone other than your partner.
 They too feel the same way.
 Or you’ve reconnected with an ex and realized that you both still have feelings for each other.
 You may hold yourself back from acting on your feelings because you’re in a relationship.

-Cheating in a relationship can occur in varies forms.
+Cheating in a relationship can occur in various forms.
 Whenever you’re in doubt about which side of the fidelity line an action falls, one of the psychological facts about cheating that can act as your moral compass is – if you feel the need to hide it from your partner, it’s cheating.
+And that’s that.

 Broadly put, cheating in a relationship can be defined as betraying the trust of your romantic partner.

+Yes.
 You may tell yourself that you’re in love with the person you’re cheating on.
-But in reality, when you’re in love with someone, there is no room for a third person or distractions of any kind.
+But in reality, when you’re in love with someone, there is no room for a third person or distractions of any kind in a monogamous setup.

-Often, unresolved feelings from the past or underlying issues in the current relationship are the reason people cheat on those they claim to love.
+Often, unresolved feelings from the past or underlying issues in the current relationship are the reason people cheat on those they love.